Peterborough Telegraph: Citizen and Advertiser

 The Peterborough Advertiser (established 1854) amalgamated with the Peterborough Citizen (established 1898) in 1946, subsequently publishing as Peterborough Citizen and Advertiser until 1976.
-For much of its life it had localized editions for Huntingdonshire, Isle of Ely, city and county.
+For much of its life it had localised editions for Huntingdonshire, Isle of Ely, city and county.
 The Advertiser was published monthly until 1855, when it appeared under the title Peterborough Weekly News and General Advertiser and in 1898 it began to appear twice weekly.
 The Wednesday edition was subsequently titled the Citizen.
 It was in fact always the Advertisers midweek edition, which did not attain its own title until 1903.
 Previously it had been published as Peterborough Advertiser and South Midland Times (Wednesday series).
 This became a free title in 1977, initially as the Peterborough Advertiser, but now as the Citizen.
 From 1909 to 1914 there existed a Saturday sports edition of the Wednesday paper called the Saturday Citizen.
 This was briefly titled Citizen Football Edition from 1913.